ThePotatoDuke/Binding-of-Isaac-mod/README.md

 Feel free to open issues or submit pull requests!
 You can also message me if you have cool item ideas you'd like to see in-game.

----

-Let me know if you'd like me to add screenshots, item descriptions, changelog, or anything else!